wolf3766/selendra_14_april_2025/README.md

     1. we will fetch the last recorded time from our polling data and mark this as end time, in  production this should be current time
     2. we will calculate the start time, based on end time, that is 1hours,1 day, 1 week before
     3. we will fetch all the stores that are registered in our database
-    4. we will fetch if the store was working in the current window of start and end time. that is hours/day/week
+    4. we will create time windows, for hour,week,day based on above fetched end_time and start_time
+    5. inside each window, we fetch the business hours and polling data
-    5. we will convert the local business hours to UTC format, to compare with the polling data is working
+    6. we will convert the local business hours to UTC format, to compare with the polling data
-    6. we will fetch the polls with store_id in the current window
+    7. we will fetch the polls with store_id in the current window
-    7. after that we will iterate over the polling data,to fetch the number if minutes our restaurant was active/inactive
+    8. after that we will iterate over the polling data,to fetch the number of minutes our restaurant was active/inactive
-    8. at last we will store all calculated data in an array.
+    9. at last we will store all calculated data in an array.
-    9. from the array we can create a csv file to store our data.
+    10. from the array we can create a csv file to store our data.

 3. Logic to load the huge data available in our csv.
      1. we will create objects of your models(Store,businessHours,JobStore)